parrt/ml-articles/gradient-boosting/L1-loss.md

 ## GBM algorithm to minimize L1 loss

-For completeness, here is the boosting algorithm that optimizes the $L_1$ loss function:
+For completeness, here is the boosting algorithm that optimizes the $L_1$ loss function using regression tree stumps:

 \latex{{
 \setlength{\algomargin}{3pt}